sagemathinc/cocalc/notes/final_push.md

 Another:
    salvus@web1:/mnt/snap/snap0/bup$ BUP_DIR=. bup ls 3702601d-9fbc-4e4e-b7ab-c10a79e34d3b/2013-06-01-181254
 Why is there a colon in the string above -- that colon suggests a parsing error, since a commit can't end in colon.

+- [x] (0:30?)
+(0:39) make it easier to "sign out" -- clear button with label.

+- [x] (2:45?) undelete/delete project; box in projects page to show list of deleted projects and undelete; improve listing of projects

+- [x] (0:30?)
+(0:05) confirm to navigate away from page

+- [x] (1:00?)
+(0:45) deploy:
+       x - update bup install with speed fix (did it manually) x - do "npm install -u coffee-script" to upgrade coffeescript x - make sure to pip install that package harald suggested